zch4rles/carhacker-framework/README.md

-# CarHacker Framework
+# HackandFurious Framework
-Framework destined to help in the process of automotive Penetration Testing (CAN Protocol and ECU)
+Framework intended to support engineers in the process of cybersecurity assesment in the automotive industry.
+Vehicles Penetration Testing (CAN Protocol and ECU)

+**COMING SOON**